marcosalvalaggio/xeye/docs/index.rst

    --- CAMERA SETTING ---
    Select the index of the camera that you want to use for creating the dataset: 1

-the **setup** method arises multiple questions that set the parameters' values
+The initialization method raises multiple questions regarding the setting of parameter values.

 .. code-block:: console